DJtheRedstoner/DevAuth/readme.md

 OAuth again once your refresh token expires (my research leads me to think it should last 90 days) or is revoked.

-For some reason when clicking "Use Another account" in the OAuth account picker, microsoft immediately redirects you to the redirect uri with the error `access_denied: The user has denied access to the scope requested by the client application.`.
-Unless I am doing something wrong, this is caused by an issue on Microsoft's side.
-I recommend copying the OAuth url into a private browser in order to log in.

 # Safety and Security

 I like to think of DevAuth as safe and somewhat secure.
-Yes, Mojang account passwords are stored in plain text, however they will soon be deprecated so I decided investing time and effort into encrypting them would be silly.
-The Microsoft account tokens stored in `microsoft_accounts.json` only provide limited access to your account and can be revoked by removing the DevAuth app [here][manageConsent].
+Yes, Mojang account passwords are stored in plain text, however they ~~will soon be~~ are now deprecated, so I decided investing time and effort into encrypting them would be silly.
+The Microsoft account tokens stored locally in `microsoft_accounts.json` only provide limited access to your account and can be revoked by removing the DevAuth app [here][manageConsent].
 If you don't think this is secure enough, make an issue or pull request.